yjmantilla/gdatav4/README.md

 # gdatav4

 This repository is a translation of the biharmonic spline interpolation code of matlab.
 Also has a rough translation of the mergesimpts (Merge Similar Points) built-in matlab function.
-It was reverse-engineered so I wouldn't know if it is an exact match.
+Merge Similar Points was reverse-engineered so I wouldn't know if it is an exact match.

 GDATAV4 MATLAB 4 GRIDDATA interpolation